danintel/sawtooth-faq/installation.rst

 I got error ``gpg: keyserver receive failed: keyserver error`` when executing ``sudo apt-key adv --keyserver hkp://keyserver...``
 ------------------------------
 This error means your machine couldn't add the supplied key to trusted list.
 This key is later used to authenticate and get sawtooth package.
 One of the possible reason for this error is that your machine is trying to connect to keyserver through a proxy server.
 Add proxy server details in the command to solve this issue.
-For examople, ``sudo apt-key adv --keyserver-options http-proxy=http://[username:password]@<proxyserver>:<port> --keyserver hkp://keyse...`` (notice usage of flag ``--keyserver-options`` here).
+For example, ``sudo apt-key adv --keyserver-options http-proxy=http://[username:password]@<proxyserver>:<port> --keyserver hkp://keyse...`` (notice usage of flag ``--keyserver-options`` here).

 What does this error mean ``repository ... xenial InRelease' doesn't support architecture 'i386'``?
 ---------------------------